phetsims/center-and-variability/doc/implementation-notes.md

 ## The Variability Measurements (range, MAD, IQR)

-The Variability Measurements (range, MAD, IQR) have subtle variations when shown in the accordion box vs in the info dialog.
-This is managed with a context option.
+The Variability Measurements (range, MAD, IQR) have subtle variations when shown in the accordion box vs the info dialog.
+This is managed with a `parentContext` option.

 ## Sound